UltiRequiem/fibonacci/README.md

 For more info check [this](https://deno.land/manual/tools/script_installer).

+You can also get a binary from [releases](https://github.com/UltiRequiem/deno-clear/releases/latest).

 #### Usage

 - If you just run the command, it will print all the commands available: